 Rose Bruford College (“the College”) is committed to developing data protection by default and by design and supports the data protection rights of all those with whom it works, including, but not limited to, staff, students, visitors, alumni and research participants.
 This policy sets out the accountability and responsibilities of the College, its staff and its students to comply fully with the provisions of the General Data Protection Regulation (“the GDPR”) and the Data Protection Act 2018 (“the DPA”) and recognises that handling personal data appropriately and in compliance with data protection legislation enhances trust, is the right thing to do and protects the College’s relationship with all its stakeholders.

-The College holds and processes personal data about individuals such as employees, students, graduates and others, defined as ‘data subjects’ by the law.
+The College holds and processes personal data about individuals such as employees, students, and alumni, defined as ‘data subjects’ by the law.
 Such data must only be processed in accordance with the GDPR and the DPA.

-The College has appointed the Secretary & Registrar as Data Protection Officer (DPO) to monitor and advise on compliance with the GDPR and the DPA.
-However, responsibility for compliance and the consequences of any breaches cannot legally be transferred to the DPO but instead remains the responsibility for compliance the business area or the individual member of staff within the College.
-Information and advice can be obtained from the DPO at email@example.com .
+The College has appointed the Academic Registrar as Data Protection Officer (DPO) to monitor and advise on compliance with the GDPR and the DPA.
+However, responsibility for compliance and the consequences of any breaches cannot legally be transferred to the DPO but instead remains the responsibility for compliance in the business area or the individual member of staff within the College.
+Information and advice can be obtained from the DPO at [email protected].

 This policy covers the following areas: